 Intensity Factor (IF)

 IF is a ride's Normalized Power divided by your FTP.
 It's a dimensionless 'how hard was this ride relative to my threshold?' number.
 IF 1.00 is an hour at FTP.
-IF 0.80 is a typical sweet-spot ride.
+IF around 0.90 is a typical sweet-spot effort.
 IF above 1.05 is only sustainable for short efforts.

 IF = NP / FTP